 "I leaned of the box through the student's roommate, and I was curious about it!"
 Haxton says.
 "I purchased it, and immediately had unexplained health problems with my vision, experienced choking, and saw odd lights and shadows.
 I got in contact with the family who created the box, which was meant to connect a Jewish family with the spiritual world during the Holocaust.
 The wooden wine box was originally supposed to be buried with a 103-year old family member, but an Orthodox Rabbi refused the request."

-Haxton approached his ownership of the Dibbuk Box with curiosity and a healthy dose of skepticism.
+Haxton approached his ownership of the Dybbuk Box with curiosity and a healthy dose of skepticism.
 He quickly learned, however, there might be truth to the stories surrounding the item.
-Immediately, he began experiencing a host of disturbing issues including prophetic dreams, health problems such as vision loss, choking, metallic tastes that last for weeks, sudden welts and hives, and shadow creatures that floated across the floor and along walls.
+Immediately, he began experiencing a host of disturbing issues including prophetic dreams, health problems such as vision loss, choking, metallic tastes that lasted for weeks, sudden welts and hives, and shadow creatures that floated across the floor and along walls.

 Caretaker of a Haunted Object

 "I've experienced a range of thoughts and feelings about it and its effects," Haxton explains.
-"Each caretaker who has passed the Dibbuk Box on reports both relief and loss.
+"Each caretaker who has passed the Dybbuk Box on reports both relief and loss.
 All regret losing control of it."

 Haxton decided not to act in haste and get rid of the box like his predecessors had.
-Instead, he worked with scientists, kabbalists, Wiccans, and those in the paranormal to diffuse the energy and put the artifact in a rest state.
+Instead, he worked with scientists, Kabbalists, Wiccans, and those in the paranormal to diffuse the energy and put the artifact in a rest state.
 "For the past several years I've sealed it within an acacia wood ark lined in 24 karat gold," Haxton says.
 "It has indeed calmed its effects."

-Protecting His Family
+Protecting His Family From the Dybbuk Box

-"I've always done my best to keep the Dibbuk Box away from my family," Haxton claims.
+"I've always done my best to keep the Dybbuk Box away from my family," Haxton claims.
 "My kids were very young when I first bought it, so it was easy to do.
 For most of the last seven years, they had no idea where it was located or about the depth of my research.
 That seems to act as a buffer."

 "My kids are more like me in this aspect," Haxton explained.
-"They approach the Dibbuk Box topic with respect and caution.
+"They approach the Dybbuk Box topic with respect and caution.
 Although it is easily accessible within my den, I've never seen them make any attempt to have anything to do with it in any manner.
 It's kind of like a sleeping junk yard dog in the corner of the house.
 It's over there nestled in its military case, in its ark, and it's best to just leave it be."

 Couldn't See Being Without It